moderndatacompany/dataos.info/docs/resources/lens/exploration_of_lens_using_python.md

 ## Using Postgres DB

-### **Step 1: Install Required Libraries**
+### **Step 1: Install required libraries**

-First, we need to install the `psycopg2` library, which is a PostgreSQL adapter for Python.
+First, install the `psycopg2` library, which is a PostgreSQL adapter for Python.
 This allows Python code to interact with PostgreSQL databases

 ```python
 !pip install psycopg2